Health, Physical Education and Recreation

 - Good fitness is defined as above-average fitness relative to a typical, healthy adult.
 Courses that require good fitness will involve a moderate degree of physical activity, and may involve travel over challenging terrain, carrying a pack weighing up to 50 pounds, or multiple hours of exercise.
 A student who is physically or mentally unprepared to withstand a moderate amount of exercise should not enroll in the course.

 - Excellent fitness is defined as possessing health of outstanding quality or being in remarkably good physical condition.
 Excellent fitness is required for expedition courses.
 Expedition courses include difficult to extremely difficult terrain on uneven and steep ground with rapidly increasing elevation while carrying a backpack that may weigh 50 pounds or more in less than ideal weather.
 A student who is physically or mentally unprepared to withstand an intense amount of exercise with challenging conditions should not enroll in the course.

 - Venue and Terrain Difficulty: Students will hike and travel in a variety of environments in outdoor/adventure courses.
 The following breakdown provides an overview of terrain difficulty.

 - Easy terrain can be negotiated by novices.
-Traveling is usually done on well-maintained trail systems; can include hiking, skiing or snowshoeing; elevation gains/losses generally under 500 feet per mile; and stream crossings of calf deep or less.
+Traveling is usually done on well-maintained trail systems; it can include hiking, skiing or snowshoeing; elevation gains/losses generally under 500 feet per mile; and stream crossings of calf-deep or less.
 Off-trail touring includes traveling on firm ground over gentle terrain.